angr/angr-doc/examples.md

 These mostly stem from CTF problems solved with angr by Shellphish.
 Enjoy!

+## ReverseMe example: ASIS CTF Finals 2015 - license

+Author: Fish Wang (github: @ltfish)

+This is a good example that showcases the following:

+- Create a custom file, and load it during symbolic execution.
+- Create an inline call to SimProcedure `strlen`, and use it to determine the length of a string in memory - even if the string may not be null-terminated.
+- `LAZY_SOLVES` should be disabled sometimes to avoid creating too many paths.

 ## ReverseMe example: Defcamp CTF Qualification 2015 - Reversing 100

 Author: Fish Wang (github: @ltfish)